 Julia Figa Saldana (EUMETSAT) suggested that making contact with Craig Donlon (ESA) on the topic of prediction of storm surge might be useful.

-Marie-Josée Bourassa (CSA/CEO) noted that GEO is treating Capacity Building as a cross-cutting activity now, and asked if this was the case for the WGDisasters pilots.
+Marie-Josée Bourassa (CEO) noted that GEO is treating Capacity Building as a cross-cutting activity now, and asked if this was the case for the WGDisasters pilots.
 Ivan noted that there are Capacity Building activities included in the pilots, but this does not exclude contributions from experienced groups like WGCapD.

 Marie-Josée asked if CEOS should consider including a Capacity Building component in every new activity it puts forward.
 Pascale noted that there are many outreach initiatives that CEOS agencies conduct that are not a formal part of CEOS, and these could and should be better linked to WGCapD.